 - http://www.audioconnell.com/workshop/the-voiceover-entrance-exam-free-voice-over-e-book/

-- Todd Schick has a good site with some good FAQs
+- Todd Schick has some good FAQs

 - Voiceover Xtra